Tom Conrad

-Thomas R. "Tank" Conrad was an American college football player and coach.
-He served as the head football coach at Delaware State College—now known as Delaware State University—from 1943 to 1949 and Winston-Salem State University from 1950 to 1969.
+Thomas R. "Tank" Conrad (c.
+1910 – December 7, 1986) was an American football, basketball, and baseball player and coach.
+He served as the head football coach at Delaware State College (now known as Delaware State University) from 1943 to 1949 and Winston-Salem State College (now known as Winston-Salem State University) from 1950 to 1969.
 Jackson is the longest tenured head coach in the history of the Winston-Salem State Rams football program and its all-time leader in wins.
-He coached Delaware State's only bowl game win, a 7–6 Flower Bowl victory over Florida Normal and Industrial Institute.
+He coached Delaware State's only bowl game win, a 7–6 Flower Bowl victory over Florida N&I. Conrad also coached basketball and baseball at Delaware State, and served as the school's athletic director.

-Conrad attended Morgan College—now known as Morgan State University—where he played football and basketball and ran track.
+Conrad was born in Roselle Park, New Jersey, where he graduated, in 1930, from Roselle Park High School.
+He then attended Morgan College—now known as Morgan State University—where he competed in football, basketball, baseball, and track and field.

+After graduating from Morgan, Conrad played professional football for the New York Brown Bombers.
+He also played professional baseball for the Newark Browns of Negro league baseball.
+Conrad died at the age of 76, on December 7, 1986, at Middlesex General University Hospital in New Brunswick, New Jersey.